chasseuragace/components/resources/milestones/readme.md

     - he edit hte source of truth if required
     - restriction is just on hte ui to make things simpler.
     - rojan canadd as he progresses

+- clean archite cture boilerplate code that i can generate
+    - consistently
+        - usign template
+        - what does the template give s
+    - just generated hte boilerplates using /Users/ajaydahal/code/variant_dashboard/simpler_generator_folders.yaml and its extensikon simple flutter generator
+        - created script to rename unwanted capital in import[this is a required step]
+        - important note on core
+    - i need to put hte reference to the jobs dto next